-Collard greens are highly nutritious staple green “cabbage-like leaves” vegetable.
+Collard greens are highly nutritious, “cabbage-like flavored” leafy green vegetables.
 Collards are one of the most popular members of the Brassica family, closely related to kale and cabbage and could be described as a non-heading (acephalous) cabbage.

-Botanically, the greens are named as Brassica oleracea L. (Acephala group).
+Botanically, the greens named as Brassica oleracea L.> (Acephala group).

-Collards are probably originated in the eastern European or Asia Minor region and now days grown almost all parts of the cooler temperate regions.
-The plant grows up to 3-4 feet in height and bears dark-green leaves arranged in a rosette fashion around an upright, stocky main stem.
+Collards probably originated in the eastern European or Asia Minor region and are nowadays grown in almost all parts of the cooler temperate regions.
+The plant grows up to 3-4 feet in height and bears dark green leaves arranged in a rosette fashion around an upright, stocky main stem.

 Several cultivar types of collard greens are grown around the planet depending on the soil type, climate, etc.

 Blue Max: It has very attractive savoy-like blue-green leaves.

 Georgia: It is also known as Georgia LS or Georgia Southern.
 It features blue-green and slightly savoy-like leaves.

 Vates: The Plant is compact and the leaves are smooth and dark green.

 Champion: Low-growing plant, featuring smooth, dark-green leaves with short internodes.

 Flash: It is a uniform Vates type with smooth, dark green leaves.